Hydhen/AndroidWearSmartBeacon/README.md

 # AndroidWearSmartBeacon

-This is a project made in collaboration with LCL (French bank) and SmartBeacon (company which builds devices related to iBeacons technologie).
+This is a project made in collaboration with LCL (French bank) and SmartBeacon (company which builds devices related to iBeacons technology).

 This project consists of :
 * a sub-project composed of: